 Reintroducing a Northwest native

-December 5 update: Fishers Released in North Cascades; Elusive Carnivores Once Considered Extinct in Washington State
+December 5, 2018: Fishers Released in North Cascades; Elusive Carnivores Once Considered Extinct in Washington State

 In 2002, we began a partnership with the Washington Department of Fish and Wildlife (WDFW), the National Park Service (NPS) and other federal, tribal and non-profit allies to restore fishers to Washington state.
-Since then, we’ve successfully reintroduced fishers to the Olympia Peninsula and Washington’s South and Central Cascades!
-Next up: the North Cascades.
+Since then, we’ve successfully reintroduced fishers to the Olympic Peninsula and Washington’s South, Central and North Cascades!

 Advocacy from our staff, members and activists then helped show decision-makers that there is strong public support among Washingtonians for restoring this native species!

-With funding from our organization and from state, federal, non-profit and other sources, fishers were live captured in central British Columbia for release into Washington beginning in 2008.
-Our staff and connections in British Columbia were particularly instrumental for acquiring these fishers.
+With funding from our organization and from state, federal, non-profit and other sources, fishers were live-captured in central British Columbia for release into Washington beginning in 2008.
+Our staff and connections in British Columbia (and later Alberta) were particularly instrumental in acquiring these fishers.

 News on fishers